SHAREHOLDER ALERT: Pomerantz Law Firm Announces The Filing Of A Class Action Against Endava Plc - DAVA

 (MENAFN- PR Newswire)

-Pomerantz LLP announces that a class action lawsuit has been filed against Endava plc ("Endava"
+NEW YORK, Sept.
+9, 2024 /PRNewswire/ -- Pomerantz LLP announces that a class action lawsuit has been filed against Endava plc ("Endava" or the "Company") (NYSE: DAVA ).
+Such investors are advised to contact Danielle Peyton at

 or 646-581-9980, (or 888.4-POMLAW), toll-free, Ext.
 7980.
 Those who inquire by e-mail are encouraged to include their mailing address, telephone number, and the number of shares purchased.